-The webinar will support anyone involved with project assurance in reviewing the toolkit.
+This webinar content supports anyone involved with project assurance in reviewing the toolkit.
 In the compiling stage, the differences in the precise terminology used based on company and industry practices is common - this interactive event will support attendees with their own implementation.

 For over 10 years he has been active in thought leadership around measures for assurance.
 Leading the creation of the tool kit, with a working group of experienced assurance practitioners from a broad cross section of industries.

 APM Scotland branch Chair, and is an active member and contributor within the Scottish project and programme management community.